 Norovirus

-- People infected with norovirus are most contagious from the time they first start feeling ill through three days after they feel well again.
-People sometimes remain contagious for up to a month after they have recovered.
+- People with norovirus are most contagious from the moment they start feeling sick until about three days after they feel better.
+Some people can continue to spread the virus for up to a month after they recover.

 - If you or your family is sick with norovirus, stay home and don’t go swimming.